 Patching can prevent many of the most-used exploits, risks, and vulnerabilities are seen in major applications, software, and even operating systems.
 These patches typically contain updates to your current software suite.
-In recent years, Microsoft has transitioned they focus from new features and updates to focusing on the vulnerability of business? and employees utilizing the Windows Operating System.
+In recent years, Microsoft has transitioned its focus from new features and updates to focusing on the vulnerability of business and employees utilizing the Windows Operating System.

 If you wish to read the officially Microsoft briefings, you can see those attacked below: